Involuntary and Voluntary Pay Deductions: Oklahoma

 Federal law and guidance on this subject should be reviewed together with this section.

-- An employer that receives an income withholding order (IWO) for child support must begin withholding with the first pay period that occurs after the employer receives the IWO.
-The employer must remit the withheld amounts within seven business days after payday.
+- An employer that receives an income withholding order (IWO) for child support must begin withholding no later than on the first payday that occurs after the employer receives the IWO.
+The employer must remit the withheld amounts within seven days after payday.
 If an employee is terminated from employment, the employer must send a termination notice within 10 days.
 See Child Support Withholding.

 - Oklahoma limits the amount of disposable income that is subject to creditor garnishment.
 The limits are based on the federal garnishment limits.
 See Creditor Garnishment Withholding.